 What follows is a comprehensive look back at every original comic book ever set in the universe of the original Planet of the Apes franchise.
 From the 1974 Marvel magazines to now, these detailed reviews will invite you to relive the issues you once read, as well as easily catch up on those that you missed, with comprehensive plot summaries and critical analyses.

 *Note: This thread will not include the Dark Horse series (2001) based upon the Tim Burton film, nor the Dawn of the Planet of the Apes series (2014) set in the rebooted POTA film universe.
-Additionally, while I own pretty much every film adaptation, I don't have the patience nor attention to detail required to review them all.

 The reviews in this thread are organized in chronological order by publication date.
 However, since these POTA stories do not all occur within a shared continuity and do not all follow the same cast of characters, you may prefer following the reviews in this thread by the main character/continuity they follow:

 The Curtis/Marvel series was a magazine format comic published in 1974, three years after Marvel launched the Curtis imprint and began selling a series of magazine format comics/fanzines, most based upon properties and areas of interest that had a fan base outside of comicdom (Dracula, Conan, The Hulk, Fu-Manchu/Kung Fu in general, etc).
 At the same time that this was occurring, the Planet of the Apes franchise was nearing the apex of its popular culture success, and with a new television series about to hit Prime Time in 1974, as well as the re-release of the five feature films in theaters, it was beginning to occur to merchandisers everywhere that very little had been done to cash in on the Apes craze.
 In this context, a Planet of the Apes comic magazine was a bit of a no-brainer, as Roy Thomas explains in his editorial at the beginning of the issue.